 - Trim hanging ribbons and strings from your child’s toys and clothing.

 - Remove necklaces or elastic headbands from your child before putting them down to sleep.

 Deaths and injuries from accidental gunshots and stabbings are common.
 These can occur when guns and knives haven’t been properly removed or stored away from a child’s reach.
 For maximum safety:

 - Always keep guns and knives locked and stored out of a child’s reach.
 Kitchen knives are best stored in a high cabinet rather than a drawer.

-- If a gun safe or other lockable storage area is not available, make sure to use trigger locks on all firearms.
+- If a gun safe or other lockable storage area is not available, use trigger locks on all firearms.

-The majority of accidental injuries and deaths at home can be avoided by putting certain precautions in place.
-The best strategy is to go through your home, room by room, and check the items on this list to make sure each is properly secured, locked, stored, or blocked from your child’s reach.
+Most accidental injuries and deaths at home can be avoided by putting certain precautions in place.
+The best strategy is to go through your home, room by room, and check the items listed above to make sure each is properly secured, locked, stored, or blocked from your child’s reach.